hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 The steps for verifying the attestation:

-- Verify that the attestation token is valid CBOR conforming to the CTAP2 form and perform CBOR decoding on it to extract the contained fields.
+- Verify that the attestation token is a valid CBOR structure conforming to the CTAP2 canonical CBOR encoding form defined in section 6 of {{CTAP2}}, and perform CBOR decoding on it to extract the contained fields.

 - Verify that _alg_ describes a valid, accepted signing algorithm.

-- Verify that _x5c_ is present.
+- Verify that _x5c_ is present and follows the requirements laid out for _x5chain_ in {{I-D.ietf-cose-x509}}.

 - Verify the _sig_ is a valid signature over _attestInfo_ using the attestation public key in _pakCert_ with the algorithm specified in _alg_.